What is ALTA?

 Where can I find information on getting to and from the ALTA conference?

 Information on travel to and from the ALTA conference is listed on the conference webpage.
-Under the header for the current conference year, you’ll find a tab titled “Travel,” where there will be important information on getting to the airport nearest the conference venue, and any relevant information on getting to the venue itself.
+Under the header for the current conference year, you’ll find a tab titled “Location,” where there will be important information on getting to the airport nearest the conference venue, and any relevant information on getting to the venue itself.

 What can I expect at the conference?